One of the worst things imaginable for most parents is for their child to be arrested and accused of a criminal act.

 Depending on the seriousness of the offence and whether the young person admits to it, the police have a range of options:

-If a Youth Caution has been issued, the police have a legal duty to inform the local Youth Offending Team.
+If a youth caution has been issued, the police have a legal duty to inform the local youth justice service.

 It is the Crown Prosecution Service – and not the police – who decide if the case should go to court or not.